flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-enterprise-or-cloud.md

 ### Terraform Cloud

-TF-Controller can send your Terraform resources to be planned and applied via Terraform Cloud.
+Tofu Controller can send your Terraform resources to be planned and applied via Terraform Cloud.
 States are automatically stored in your Terraform Cloud's workspace.
-To use TF-Controller with Terraform Cloud, replace your hostname to `app.terraform.io`.
+To use Tofu Controller with Terraform Cloud, replace your hostname to `app.terraform.io`.
 Also, set `spec.approvalPlan` to `auto`.

 Here's how the configuration looks: